ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/npgd.md

 # 1p1d with different platforms

 ## Overview
-This document demonstrates how to run unified-cache-management with disaggregated prefill using NFS connector on different platforms, with a setup of one prefiller node and one decoder node.
+This document demonstrates how to run unified-cache-management with disaggregated prefill using FS connector on different platforms, with a setup of one prefiller node and one decoder node.

 If you need additional nodes to support your PD-disaggregation system, please refer to the [XpYd](./xpyd.md) documentation.